Guide number: History

 The above table is for only one film speed.
 For end users, obtaining proper exposures with flashbulbs was an error-prone effort as they mentally interpolated between distances and f-stop combinations that weren't very accurate in the first place.
 Had the guide number system existed by this point, the above table would not have required the left-most column showing distances and would have required only one row (showing guide numbers) under each heading.

 By 1941, two years after GE introduced the guide number system, guide number ratings for products like the GE No. 11 were being discussed in books like Flash in Modern Photography.
 By 1944, the 16th edition of Wall's Dictionary of Photography featured a guide number table.
 Perhaps so as to not intimidate readers, that table still showed numerous combinations of distances and apertures, but it also featured a new column showing the guide number that every cell in its row equalled.
-The guide number system underlying that table drove slightly finer increases, averaging a factor of $\sqrt{2}$ each, from one distance to the next (6, 9, 12, 18, and 24 feet) so each step would be accompanied—by definition—by an increase in aperture of precisely one f-stop.
+The guide number system underlying that table drove slightly finer increases, averaging a factor of $\sqrt{2}$ each, from one distance to the next (6, 9, 12, 18, and 24 feet) so each step would be accompanied – by definition – by an increase in aperture of precisely one f-stop.
 Not surprisingly, the data scatter was as tight as mathematical rounding to the nearest foot permitted.

 By late 1949, authors catering to hobbyists were using guide numbers in articles in a routine fashion, as exemplified by the January 1950 issue of Popular Photography, as follows:

 The system I use is to decide upon lens opening (as demanded by depth of field) and, working with the guide number of the bulb, figure out how far the flash should be from the subject.

 Upon introducing the new inverse of the squares concept in 1939, General Electric initially referred to the new system as "Flash Numbers".
 Two years later, Flash in Modern Photography (1941) used the term "guide number" on page 47, on the very next page used the term "Flash Number" (title case), and later still used the term "flash number" (lowercase).
-Terminology was similarly mixed in the United Kingdom for years after the introduction of the guide number system; circa 1954, "Flash Factor", "Flash number" (and sometimes "Guide number") were in use.
+Terminology was similarly mixed in the UK for years after the introduction of the guide number system; circa 1954, "Flash Factor", "Flash number" (and sometimes "Guide number") were in use.